matoanbach/RHCSA/Sample Exams/largeone.md

 10. On both VMs, all new users should have a file named ‘CONGRATS’ in their home folder after account creation.

 11. On rhcsa2, all user passwords should expire after 90 days and should be at least 9 characters in length.

+12. On rhcsa2, create users edwin and santos and make them members of the group dbadmin as a secondary group membership.
+Also, create users serene and alex and make them members of the group accounting as a secondary group.
+Ensure that user santos has UID 1234 and cannot start an interactive shell.